Tour de France champion Jonas Vingegaard in hospital after horror crash

 Jonas Vingegaard’s defence of his Tour de France crown was potentially hit by a horror crash on stage four of the Tour of the Basque Country, which also caught out fellow stars Remco Evenepoel and Primoz Roglic.

 Vingegaard, the two-time Tour winner, appeared to be the worst off among the big-name trio, with the Danish rider remaining on the ground for a long time after the crash.
 Television pictures later showed the 27-year-old on a stretcher being loaded into an ambulance.
-His team, Visma-Lease a Bike, released an update later on Thursday saying that he was conscious and was being examined in hospital.
+His team, Visma-Lease a Bike, released an update later on Thursday saying that he was conscious and was has suffered a broken collarbone and ribs.

+“It was a nasty crash, but fortunately he is stable and conscious,” a team statement read.

+“Examinations at the hospital have revealed that he has a broken collarbone and several broken ribs.
+He remains in hospital as a precaution.
+Thank you for all your messages.”

 The race had already seen big-name withdrawals, with British riders Tom Pidcock (Ineos Grenadiers) and Ben Tulett (Visma-Lease a Bike) and Frenchman David Gaudu (Groupama-FDJ) among those heading home early.